 - Don’t offer more than 2 tbsp of treats per day to a hen’s ~ 1/2 cup nutritional requirements that she’s supposed to get from her feed.

-- Don’t offer treats first thing in the morning, if you offer any, before the birds have eaten their layer feed and foraged.
+- You shouldn’t give treats first thing in the morning, if you offer any, before the birds have eaten their layer feed and foraged.

-- Don’t offer cracked corn or sunflower seeds as a substitution for feed; they are treats.
-With that being said let me add something.
-In the fall months when the chickens are molting, sunflower seeds are packed with protein, and protein is what they need during that time, so for a short amount of time, it’s OK to give your flock sunflower seeds with their feed, but only for that short time.
+- You shouldn’t offer cracked corn or sunflower seeds as a substitution for feed; they are treats.
+I have read of chickens dying with sudden chicken death or obesity.
+With that being said, let me add something.
+In the fall months when the chickens are molting, sunflower seeds are packed with protein.
+Protein is what they need during that time, so for a short time, it’s OK to give your flock sunflower seeds with their feed.
+But only for that short time and no more than 2 tbsp.
 Cracked corn is not feed, and I nickname it ‘crack’, because the birds treat it like that.
-Oh, they love it, but it makes the eggs runny and loose when you crack the shells, because there’s hardly any protein in them.
+Oh, they love it, but it makes the eggs runny and loose when you crack the shells.
+Because, there’s hardly any protein in them.

-- Don’t give your chickens avocado pits and skins, because they are toxic.
+- You shouldn’t give your chickens avocado pits and skins, because they are toxic.

-- Don’t give under-cooked or dried beans to your backyard birds, because they contain something that can prevent your birds from digesting anything they eat.
+- You shouldn’t give under-cooked or dried beans to your backyard birds.
+They contain something that can prevent your birds from digesting anything they eat.

-- Don’t give your backyard flock rhubarb, because it might have a laxative effect on your birds.
-Also if the rhubarb is damaged by severe cold, it can have a high concentration of a particular acid which can be deadly to backyard birds.
+- You shouldn’t give your backyard flock rhubarb, because it might have a laxative effect on your birds.
+If the rhubarb is damaged by severe cold, it can have a high concentration of a particular acid, which can be deadly to backyard birds.

-- Also, avoid giving rotten and very salty foods to your birds, which can give them diarrhea and can also be toxic.
+- Also, avoid giving rotten and very salty foods to your birds.
+It can give them diarrhea and can also be toxic.

 - Processed food should not be given to the flock.

-- Very greasy foods should be avoided, because it could be hard for them digest.
+- You should avoid giving very greasy foods to your birds, because it could be hard for them digest.

 - Raw potato peels, particularly if they are green from sun exposure, contain solanine, which is toxic.

-- Avoid coffee due to the caffeine and chocolate, because it might be toxic.
+- Avoid giving coffee to your birds due to the caffeine and chocolate, because they might be toxic.

-- As I mentioned above, figure no more than 2 tbsp per day to 1/2 cup of layer feed, and sunflower seeds make an excellent snack.
+- As I mentioned above, figure no more than 2 tbsp per day to 1/2 cup of layer feed.
+Sunflower seeds make an excellent snack, in moderation.

 - Bread: Chickens love bread, at least mine do, and it doesn’t really matter the flavor.

-- Fruits: They can eat most fruits with the exception of rhubarb, and some of my flock’s fave’s are apples, strawberries, tomatoes, bananas, grapes, watermelon, pumpkin, cantaloupe, and blueberries, just to name a few.
+- Fruits: They can eat most fruits with the exception of rhubarb.
+Some of my flock’s fave’s are apples, strawberries, tomatoes, bananas, grapes, watermelon, pumpkin, cantaloupe, and blueberries, just to name a few.

 - There are some that say you can’t give your birds citrus, however not everyone agrees on that.
-There are also some who claim you can’t give your birds onions or garlic, but that is really only because it might flavor the eggs.
+There are also some who claim you can’t give your birds onions or garlic.
+That is mainly because it might flavor the eggs.
 The first spring that we had layer hens we planted a garden, and our hens got into the onions!
-They smelled like chicken onion burgers, but it didn’t hurt them, however now that they are older they don’t eat onions, fresh or cooked.
+They smelled like chicken onion burgers, but it didn’t hurt them.
+However, now that they are older they don’t eat onions, fresh or cooked.
 So their taste buds changed.

 - Cooked meat: any leftovers you may have, remembering to keep it to snack-size.

-- Eggs: I know this might sound gross, but chickens love eggs, however you don’t want to encourage cannibalism or to encourage them to eat their own eggs, but if I find a cracked egg, which will happen on occasion with 20-something birds, I scramble it up and give it them, rather than throwing it out.
+- Eggs: I know this might sound gross, but chickens love eggs!
+However, you don’t want to encourage cannibalism or to encourage them to eat their own eggs.
+If I find a cracked egg, which will happen on occasion with 20-something birds, I scramble it up and give it them, rather than throwing it out.